nikosanag/CIARC-Computer_in_a_room_challenge-MELVIN_SATELLITE/README.md

-# ESA Computer In A Room Challenge (CIARC) 3 - SPACE TRASFORMERS TEAM
+# ESA Computer In A Room Challenge (CIARC) 3 - SPACE TRANSFORMERS TEAM

 ## Description
-In this challenge we were called to create an autonomous system that manages and controls a Satellite - Melvin in space , so it can take pictures of the whole earth and in addition accomplish some challenges!
+In this challenge we were called to create an autonomous system that manages tasks and controls a Satellite - MELVIN - in space.
+More precisely, the tasks we were given were:
+    1. Daily Map, capture the map of MELVIN world,
+    2. Zoned Objectives, capture images of a specific zone, with predifined lens,
+    3. Secret Objectives, recognise and stitch together images of uknown locations that contain a sprite,
+    4. Emergency Beacon (EB), detect distress signals from anywhere in the worldn and estimate their location.

 ## Installation